-MFBRP helps to connect our local community, our youth and our visitor industry with information about our native ecosystem, our endangered species, and the need for stringent biosecurity.
+We would like to help connect our community, youth and visitor industry with information about native ecosystems, endangered species, and the need for stringent biosecurity.
+It’s beneficial to our Hawaiian Ecosystems for students to learn and interact with their environment.

 There are currently 13 kiosks in Maui County with this interactive program.
 Our vision is to install a series of machines throughout Maui.
 Here is list of where they are currently installed: Fairmont Kea Lani Resort, Bailey House, Maui Historical Society, National Humpback Whale Marine Sanctuary Visitor Center, Hawaiʻi Wildlife Discovery Center- Whalers Village, Grand Wailea Resort, Maui Ocean Center, Keālia Pond National Wildlife Refuge Visitor Center, Pulama Lānaʻi Visitor Center, Makawao Public Library, Seabury Hall School Library.
 Let us know if you are interested in hosting a kiosk!